Manchester Ship Canal: Bills

 Cheque dated 3 August 1887, in the amount of £1,710,000, for the purchase of the Bridgewater Navigation Company.
 At the time it was the largest cheque ever presented.

-The Mersey Docks Board opposed the committee's first bill, presented late in 1882, and it was rejected by Parliament in January 1883 for breaching Standing Orders.
+The Mersey Docks and Harbour Board opposed the committee's first Bill, presented late in 1882, and it was rejected by Parliament in January 1883 for breaching Standing Orders.
 Within six weeks the committee organised hundreds of petitions from a range of bodies across the country: one representing Manchester was signed by almost 200,000 people.
-The requirement for Standing Orders was dispensed with, and the represented bill allowed to proceed.
-Some witnesses against the scheme, worried that a canal would cause the entrance to the Mersey estuary to silt up, blocking traffic, cited the case of Chester harbour.
-This had silted up due to a man-made cut through the Dee estuary.
-Faced with conflicting evidence, Parliament rejected the bill.
+The requirement for Standing Orders was dispensed with, and the represented Bill allowed to proceed.
+Some witnesses against the scheme expressed apprehension that a canal would cause the entrance to the Mersey estuary to silt up and block traffic; they cited the case of Chester harbour, which had silted up due to a man-made cut through the Dee estuary.
+Faced with conflicting evidence, Parliament rejected the Bill.
 Later mass meetings were held, including a large demonstration at Pomona Gardens on 24 June 1884.
-Strong opposition from Liverpool led the House of Commons Committee to reject the committee's second bill on 1 August 1884.
+Strong opposition from Liverpool led the House of Commons Committee to reject the committee's second Bill on 1 August 1884.

-The unresolved question of what would happen to the Mersey estuary if the canal was built had remained a sticking point.
+An unresolved question, which had remained a sticking point, was that of what would happen to the Mersey estuary were the canal to be built.
 During questioning, an engineer for the Mersey Docks and Harbour Board was asked how he would avoid such a problem.
 His reply, "I should enter at Eastham and carry the canal along the shore until I reached Runcorn, and then I would strike inland", prompted Williams to change his design to include this suggestion.
-Despite continued opposition, the committee's third bill, presented in November 1884, was passed by Parliament on 2 May 1885, and received royal assent on 6 August, becoming the Manchester Ship Canal Act 1885 (48 & 49 Vict. c. clxxxviii).
+Despite continued opposition, the committee's third Bill, presented in November 1884, was passed by Parliament on 2 May 1885, and received royal assent on 6 August, becoming the Manchester Ship Canal Act 1885 (48 & 49 Vict. c. clxxxviii).
 Certain conditions were attached; £5 million had to be raised, and the ship canal company was legally obliged to buy both the Bridgewater Canal and the Mersey & Irwell Navigation within two years.
 The estimated cost of construction was £5.16 million, and the work was expected to take four years to complete.